Aiven Blog

 Mentioned previously, Cassandra is good as a high-availability, distributed data store, and InfluxDB is great for time-series data.
 But, you may need a key-value or traditional SQL store, or full-text search on unstructured data.

 Redis is an in-memory, super fast, NoSQL key-value database that is also used as a cache and message broker because of its high performance.
-Aiven for Redis provides automatic setup and maintenance, with one-click provisioning.
+Aiven for Caching provides automatic setup and maintenance, with one-click provisioning.

 PostgreSQL is the go-to open-source object-relational DBMS for companies ranging from manufacturing to IoT.
 Aiven leverages its expertise to provide Aiven for PostgreSQL, the fastest, high-availability Postgres of any provider.